BlasBenito/myWebsite/content/post/01_home_cluster/index.md

 ## Network settings

-Before starting to install an operating system in the NUCS, I setup the network as follows:
+Before starting to install an operating system in the NUCS, the network setup goes as follows:

   + My desktop PC is connected to a router via WIFI and dynamic IP (DHCP).
-  + The PC is connected to the switch with a cat6 ethernet wire.
+  + The PC and each NUC are connected to the switch with cat6 ethernet wires.
-  + Each NUC is connected to the switch the same kind of wire.

 ![Example image](network.png)